metachris/RPIO/README.md

         # Example output:
         Model B, Revision 2.0, RAM: 256 MB, Maker: Sony

-You can update RPIO to the latest version with `--update-rpio`
+You can update RPIO to the latest version with `--update-rpio`:

     $ rpio --update-rpio

-`rpio` can install (and update) its manpage
+`rpio` can install (and update) its manpage:

     $ rpio --update-man
     $ man rpio